gekatateam/neptunus/docs/CONFIGURATION.md

 </tr>
 </table>

-This also means that the order of processors depends on their index in a list.
+It also means that the order of processors depends on their index in a list.
 One map in a list can contain several different plugins, but in this case their order will be random.

-An alias can be assigned to each plugin - this will affect logs and metrics.
-Each alias must be unique.
+An alias can be assigned to each plugin - it will be applied to logs and metrics.
+Each alias must be unique across all pipeline.

 Also, you can override concrete plugin log level using `log_level` parameter.
 It overrides pipeline (if configured) and application level.